Skip to content

 Capability APIThe provides / requires graph and CapabilityHandle.

-Storage APIMongo ModuleDataStore + Redis PlatformRedisStorage.
+Storage APIMongo ModuleDataStore and Redis PlatformRedisStorage.

-REST RoutesonRegisterRoutes and the per-module wildcard dispatcher.
+REST routesonRegisterRoutes and the per-module route dispatcher.

 module.yamlManifest schema.